illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-05/Readme.md

   * Use your @hawk accounts and Google OAuth (or appropriate authentication mechanism) for login authentication in your application code (there are other options -- check with me for approval first)
   * Rolling your own Authentication system in 2022 is not a valid choice
 * Infrastructure
-  * Build each server needed in the 3-tier app as Virtual Machines using Vagrant and Packer
+  * Build each server needed in the 3-tier app as Virtual Machines using Proxmox via Packer and Terraform templates
-  * Use Packer as the tool for automating the creation of the Vagrant Boxes
+  * Use Packer as the tool for automating the creation of the Proxmox Images/Templates
   * Deploy your code to a production cloud environment at the same time using Packer and [Terraform](https://www.terraform.io/ "Hashicorp Terraform webpage")
 * 3 Tier Application
   * First tier is a Load Balancer
   * Second tier is 3 webservers
   * Third tier is a single datastore
 * Deployment
-  * All work needs to be tested and developed on your teams built Vagrant Boxes and in the production environment
   * You will have to build often, perhaps daily/nightly
   * We can set up an additional nightly systemd timer script to add an nightly build task, if you are interested - ask me
-  * Development on Localhost is not acceptable at this point
 * Usage of site
   * Pre-seed your site with 50 "real test users" and have them "ask" 2 questions and answer 1 other persons questions
     * This is to show the search functionality and ability to store a complex discussion